 LFM&P helps you by first understanding why you are investing, what your goals are, and when you will need to draw upon your savings.
 Since all investments have a chance of losing money, at least temporarily, we discuss how comfortable you are with this possibility (your "risk tolerance").
 We will help you to define an investment strategy that is consistent with your goals and risk tolerance.
 The second result will be recommendations about how to diversify among different types of assets, and what the best allocation is for your individual goals and comfort.

-If you would also like help selecting investments to achieve the recommended strategy and allocation, please consider LFM&P’s investment management services.
+If you would also like help selecting investments to achieve the recommended strategy and allocation, please consider LFM&P’s investment services.